bregman-arie/devops-exercises/challenges/flask_container_ci/README.md

 ```

 1. You can use any image base you would like
-2. Containrize only what you need for running the application, nothing else.
+2. Containerize only what you need for running the application, nothing else.

 ## CI